ABhole2025/fa25-portfolio-ABhole2025/_projects/torque_wrench.md

 #### Loads and Boundary Conditions

 The applied loading corresponds to a torque of **600 in-lbf**, modeled in the FEM as an equivalent force applied at the end of the handle.
-The square drive end of the wrench was fully constrained in translation and rotation.
+The square drive end of the wrench was fully constrained in displacement.

 This loading configuration produces bending about a single neutral axis, consistent with the assumptions used in the analytical beam-bending calculations.